 Notifying the HMIS Lead Agency of a Violation or Security Breach

-It is the responsibility of the Agency Administrator, or general user at Partner Agencies that do not have an Agency Administrator, to notify the HMIS Lead Agency when they suspect that a user or Partner Agency has violated any HMIS operational agreement, policy or procedure.
+It is the responsibility of the Designated Agency HMIS Contact or general user at Partner Agencies that do not have an Designated Agency HMIS Contact, to notify the HMIS Lead Agency when they suspect that a user or Partner Agency has violated any HMIS operational agreement, policy or procedure.
 A complaint about a potential violation must include the user and Partner Agency name and a description of the violation, including the date or timeframe of the suspected violation.
 Complaints should be sent in writing to the HMIS Lead Agency at VTHMIS@icalliances.org.
 The name of the person making the complaint will not be released by the HMIS Lead Agency if the individual wishes to remain anonymous.
-Users and Agency Administrators must also report all unlawful access of HMIS and unlawful attempted access of HMIS, including theft of usernames and passwords, to the HMIS Lead Agency.
+Users and Designated Agency HMIS Contacts must also report all unlawful access of HMIS and unlawful attempted access of HMIS, including theft of usernames and passwords, to the HMIS Lead Agency.
 The HMIS Lead Agency’s System Administrator will use the HMIS user audit trail report to determine the extent of the breach of security

-In the event that the suspicion of violation of use is about an employee of the HMIS Lead Agency, the Agency Administrator or reporting user should contact both the affected Continuum of Care leadership as well the direct HMIS Lead Agency managing director.
+In the event that the suspicion of violation of use is about an employee of the HMIS Lead Agency, the Designated Agency HMIS Contacts or reporting user should contact both the affected Continuum of Care leadership as well the direct HMIS Lead Agency managing director.

 Violations of Local, State or Federal Law